CarVac/MeleeConchRuleset/ruleset.md

 1. Cardinal/Quadrant Boundaries: X or Y ±0.2875 and ±0.3000 must not be accessible.
 These are on the quadrant boundaries and enable the steepest/shallowest angles, "mid-angle" tilts and smashes, tap jump short hop with the stick outside of the deadzone, and double-jumping backwards with Yoshi/Jigglypuff/Kirby without turning around.

 #### Digital Input, Control Stick Output

-TODO: for a given modifier, if down can maintain crouch then diagonal must not dash

 The following Control Stick coordinates must not be accessible using Digital Inputs: